apache/aurora/docs/configuration-reference.md

 #### max_failures

-`max_failures` is the number of times processes that are part of this Task can fail before the entire Task is marked for failure.
+`max_failures` is the number of failed processes needed for the `Task` to be marked as failed.

-For example:
+For example, assume a Task has two Processes and a `max_failures` value of `2`:

         template = Process(max_failures=10)
         task = Task(